Save money & beat loadshedding

 Frequently Asked Questions

-The percentage of your energy needs that the solar PV system will produce is dependent on the space and orientation of your roof and the local municipality’s generation limits for your property.
+The percentage of your energy needs that the battery-tied solar PV solution system will produce depends on the space and orientation of your roof, and the local municipality’s generation limits for your property.

-For a company, the business case for installing a solar system is good, having a low payback period (usually under 6 years) together with the falling costs of solar system equipment, rising electrical tariffs and tax incentives of a 100% tax-deductible depreciation allowance in the first year of installation.
-Your office, factory or commercial building will benefit from the savings and energy security that renewable solar power brings.
+For a company, the business case for installing a battery-tied solar system as a backup solution is good, having a low payback period (usually under six years) together with the falling costs of solar system equipment, rising electrical tariffs and tax incentives of a 100% tax-deductible depreciation allowance in the first year of installation.
+Your office, factory or commercial building will benefit from the savings and energy security that renewable battery-tied solar, grid-tied or off-grid energy systems bring.

-When the power goes off during load shedding, the hybrid inverter will continue to power some chosen “essential” loads from solar power (during the day) and batteries.
-Not all loads in the building will remain on.
-Adding more batteries and choosing a larger hybrid inverter will mean that more loads can run when the grid turns off – but this will increase the cost of the system.
+When the power goes off during loadshedding, the hybrid backup inverter will continue to power some chosen “essential” loads from solar power (during the day), as well as batteries.
+Not all loads in the building will remain on during loadshedding.
+By adding battery-backup and choosing a larger hybrid inverter will mean that more loads can run when the grid turns off during loadshedding– but this will increase the cost of the backup system.

-Yes, thanks to the use of a hybrid inverter with batteries, your photovoltaic panels will continue to produce power during load shedding but will only feed the “essential” loads that are on the output of the hybrid inverter.
+Yes, thanks to the use of a battery-powered hybrid inverter, your photovoltaic panels will continue to produce power during loadshedding, however, this will only feed the “essential” loads that are on the output of the hybrid inverter.

 This depends on your municipality, as some do not have the capability for you to sell excess solar energy back to the grid.
-For the highest savings, we recommend maximising your personal use of the available solar power instead of prioritising exporting to the grid.
-In our experience as solar PV installers, we have not come across any municipality that will buy exported solar power at the same rate for which they sell their own power, it is usually less, resulting in lower savings if you export than if you used the solar power yourself.
+For the highest savings, we recommend maximising your personal use (also known as self-consumption) of the available solar power gained from your solar system instead of aiming to export to the grid.
+In our experience as solar PV installers, we have not come across any municipality that will buy exported solar power at the same rate for which they sell their own power; it is usually less, resulting in lower savings if you export than if you used the solar power yourself.

-To maximize your self-consumption, we recommend adding some battery capacity to your system, so that excess solar power gets stored in the batteries during the day and you can use this stored energy from the batteries in the evening and at night.
+To maximise your self-consumption and also to have power during loadshedding, we recommend adding some backup battery capacity to your grid-tied solar system, so that excess solar power gets stored in the battery during the day; and you can use this stored energy from the battery in the evening and at night, or during periods of loadshedding.

 This doesn’t mean that it is a bad idea to have the option of exporting to the grid.
-In cases where your batteries are full and there is excess solar power, exporting to the grid would be the next best option to fully utilize the potential of your solar photovoltaic system.
-To export to the grid you will need a special meter installed by the local municipality.
-In Cape Town, a commercial business or company can apply for the city to install this meter free of charge.
+In cases where your battery is full and there is excess solar power, exporting to the grid would be the next best solution to fully utilise the potential of your battery-tied solar photovoltaic system.
+To export to the grid you will need a special meter installed by the municipality.
+In Cape Town, residential customers have to pay a fee to get the meter installed whereas commercial customers (if they fulfill all requirements) do not have to pay a fee to have the meter installed.

 Their final presentation to the Pinewood stakeholders was of an exceptionally high standard.
 Their workmanship, supervision of workers and the administration are of equally high standards.
 I will definitely recommend them to any prospective client.